Is The Hartford Financial Services Group Inc. (HIG) a Keeper?

 Sponsored

-The average price from analysts is $81.68, which is $18.68 above the current price.
-HIG currently public float of 321.91M and currently shorts hold a 0.99% ratio of that float.
-Today, the average trading volume of HIG was 1.81M shares.
+HIG currently public float of 321.91M and currently shorts hold a 0.90% ratio of that float.
+Today, the average trading volume of HIG was 1.80M shares.

 HIG’s Market Performance

-HIG stocks went down by -3.18% for the week, with a monthly drop of -4.00% and a quarterly performance of 3.29%, while its annual performance rate touched -11.52%.
-The volatility ratio for the week stands at 1.92% while the volatility levels for the past 30 days are set at 2.21% for The Hartford Financial Services Group Inc. The simple moving average for the period of the last 20 days is -0.31% for HIG stocks with a simple moving average of -6.93% for the last 200 days.
+HIG stocks went up by 6.80% for the week, with a monthly jump of 4.68% and a quarterly performance of 7.83%, while its annual performance rate touched -6.00%.
+The volatility ratio for the week stands at 3.50% while the volatility levels for the past 30 days are set at 2.56% for The Hartford Financial Services Group Inc. The simple moving average for the period of the last 20 days is 6.45% for HIG stocks with a simple moving average of -0.47% for the last 200 days.

 Analysts’ Opinion of HIG